Want to see what we got up to on the first day of our weekend in Edinburgh? Then click here!

 In these post covid-19 times, make sure you check out the websites and social media sites for anywhere you’re planning on visiting.
 Times, menus, restrictions etc may vary.

-We take a few photos from the rooftop terrace, and then we make our way down through the maze of corridors which house the World of Illusion exhibits.
-Loads of interactive stuff, great fun for little kids – and big kids like us!
+We take a few photos from the rooftop terrace, and then make our way down through the maze of corridors which house the World of Illusion exhibits.
+Loads of interactive stuff, great fun for little kids and big kids alike.
 Who doesn’t want to experience an Alice in Wonderland style growth spurt?
-Who doesn’t want to take photographs of their shadow?
-Who doesn’t want to stare at Magic Eye pictures for hours on end (well, me actually, I just DON’T get them…).
-Oh, and Mr Fletche would be happy if he never saw the inside of a Vortex Tunnel ever again thank you very much..
-But a fantastic couple of hours spent – highly recommended!
+Or take photographs of their shadow?
+Who doesn’t want to stare at Magic Eye pictures for hours on end?
+(Well, me actually, I just DON’T get them).
+Oh, and Mr Fletche would be happy if he never saw the inside of a Vortex Tunnel ever again thank you very much.
+But this is a fantastic way to spend an hour or so.

-With heavy hearts – over another Full English at the Royal Mile – we decide there’s only one thing we can sensibly do.
+With heavy hearts – over another Full English on the Royal Mile – we decide there’s only one thing we can sensibly do.
 Abandon ship.
 Get going while the going’s good.
 In fact, get while we can still get going.
 A quick stop at Tesco on the way back to the hotel for supplies – water and ginger biscuits – and we’re prepared for anything.
 We throw our remaining clothes in the suitcase, making sure we keep them to hand in case of emergency (like we need to burn them for fuel.
 Or eat them) and tootle off to check out.